tdaverse/tdaunif/cran-comments.md

 ```

 Per [this discussion](https://github.com/r-hub/rhub/issues/503), the last NOTE is due to a bug and can be ignored.
-I have no insight into the other two.
+I have no insight into the other three.

 ### WinBuilder